NHSDigital/nhs-notify-web-cms/docs/pages/features/letters.md

 To send letters with NHS Notify, your content must meet our letter specification.
 This is done automatically for you when you create a letter template using NHS Notify.

-Page size and layout: A4 portrait (210 x 297mm)
+The page size and layout is A4 portrait (210 x 297mm).

 ## Envelopes

 NHS Notify uses C5 size envelopes with an address window.
-This means the A4 letter is folded in half with the recipients address displayed in the address window.
+This means the A4 letter is folded in half with the recipient's address displayed in the address window.

 {% include components/image.html
     src="nhs-notify-envelope-example.svg"